mobileTV News Circa 2007

 GlobeCast to manage MobiTV content ingestion

-March 20, 2007 –GlobeCast has been selected by MobiTV to manage content ingestion to support the delivery of live television to MobiTV’s mobile and broadband platforms in North America.
+March 20, 2007 –GlobeCast is selected by MobiTV to manage content ingestion to support the delivery of live television to MobiTV’s mobile and broadband platforms in North America.

-“By centralizing our channel ingestion, MobiTV is now able to easily ingest and move channels on a global scale across GlobeCast’s worldwide network of teleports, satellite capacities and a global fiber ring,” said Kay Johansson, CTO for MobiTV.
+Kay Johansson, CTO for MobiTV is quoted: “By centralizing our channel ingestion, MobiTV is now able to easily ingest and move channels on a global scale across GlobeCast’s worldwide network of teleports, satellite capacities and a global fiber ring”.

 Telefónica Trials Mobile TV with Alcatel-Lucent

-According to Alcatel-Lucent, using its Mobile Interactive TV solution, Telefónica will be able to create interactive television services, allowing mobile end-users to watch TV channels, consult an electronic program guide (EPG) in a preferred format, rapidly change channels or content, and use contextual interactive services, such as ordering content associated with a TV program.
+According to Alcatel-Lucent, using its Mobile Interactive TV solution, Telefónica will be able to create interactive television services, allowing mobile end-users to watch TV channels, consult an electronic program guide (EPG) in a preferred format, rapidly change channels or content, as well as use contextual interactive services, such as ordering content associated with a TV program.

 Orange, Texas Instruments and Viaccess Collaborate to Protect Mobile TV Content